-Whether it’s for health reasons, environmental factors, or ethical concerns, many of us are trying to reduce the amount of meat we’re eating – or even cut it out altogether.
+Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

-While vegetarian food has sometimes been viewed as bland, these days more people than ever are waking up to how delicious vegetarian (and vegan) food can be.
+While vegetarian food has historically been branded as bland, more people than ever are waking up to how delicious vegetarian (and vegan) food can be.
 And the good news is that you don’t need to spend hours cooking to enjoy a delicious veggie feast.

-So, whether you’re already vegetarian and are looking for quick and tasty meal ideas, or you’re trying to eat less meat and want to know what dishes you can make in under half an hour; here are 14 healthy and easy vegetarian recipes that are perfect for when you want to eat good food, fast.
+So, whether you’re already vegetarian and looking for quick and tasty meal ideas, or you’re trying to eat less meat and save time on cooking; here are 14 healthy and easy vegetarian recipes that are perfect for when you want to eat good food, fast.

 1. Crispy gnocchi with tomatoes and leeks